flexmind-software/currency-rate/README.md

 The `drivers` array defines which currency rate providers are available when running the command with `--driver=all`.
 Add or remove entries from this list to customise the drivers used in your application.
 See [config/currency-rate.php](config/currency-rate.php) for additional configuration options, including the cache TTL for HTTP requests and the `queue_concurrency` limit for queued jobs.

+Set the `log_channel` option (or the `FLEXMIND_CURRENCY_RATE_LOG_CHANNEL` environment variable) to direct package logs to a specific Laravel logging channel.
+If `null`, the application's default logging channel will be used.

 ### Redis cache store